 Procedures will continue to be monitored for the need to accommodate new laws and mandates for the state or federal government and generally accepted professional standards.

-Reflective Papers (Appendix K.)
+Reflective Papers (Appendix K)

-The papers reflect how the students have reconsidered their negative behaviors in our campus community and what they will now do to put their life back on a positive track which will enhance their personal lives as they move toward graduation.
+The papers reflect how the students have reconsidered their negative behaviors in the NIU campus community, and what they will now do to put their lives back on a positive track in order to enhance their personal lives as they move toward graduation.
 This is the first year the Director has offered the Civility Class to students as a sanction of violations of The Student Code of Conduct.
-The learning outcomes as stated by the participants are very favorable, especially when they state the reasons why their behavior was unacceptable on a college campus and what changes they plan to make in the future.
+The learning outcomes, as stated by the participants, are very favorable, especially when participants state the reasons why their behavior was unacceptable on a college campus and what changes they plan to make in the future.

-Be proactive in resolving town-gown issues, problems and concerns.
+Be proactive in resolving town-gown issues, problems, and concerns.

-Focused Group Discussions (Appendices G – J.)
+Focused Group Discussions (Appendices G – J)

 Meeting with local law enforcement officials has been invaluable to the Director in keeping the NIU campus community safe.
+Action taken as a result of these meetings has included the following:

-Drug dealers are identified and removed immediately from the campus.Dangerous threats to the campus community are closely monitored and neutralized whenever possible.Numerous crimes are prevented as a result of the information exchanged in these focused group discussions.
+1) Drug dealers are identified and removed immediately from the campus.

+2) Dangerous threats to the campus community are closely monitored and neutralized whenever possible.

+3) Numerous crimes are prevented as a result of the information exchanged in these focused group discussions.

 VIII.
 Further Information Needed